mnlipp/osgi-getting-started/Repositories.md

 A nice solution would be to have an OSGi search facility maintained by e.g. the OSGi Alliance that uses the major repositories as backing repositories[^JPM].
-Since no such facility exists, OSGi projects have to fall back to downloading a subset of their artifacts and create an OSGi repository (index) from them.
+Since no such facility exists, bnd workspaces have to fall back to downloading a subset of a Maven repository's artifacts and creating an OSGi Bundle Repository (index) from them.
 Various bnd plugins exist for that purpose.

 [^JPM]: The "JPM" project (Java Package Manager) developed by
 	[Peter Kriens](https://github.com/pkriens) when he was *not* working